Engaging grammar activities for review. . . these fun grammar activities will cement your grammar lessons.

 A visual that you create as a community works too.
 Often, these visuals are metaphors you create as a class.
 I joke with my students that they are learning about different “flavors” to add to sentences and that they are chefs.
 Yes, my students roll their eyes.
 Yes, they reference “vanilla” and “spicy” grammar concepts.
 When the teacher takes risks in talking about grammar, students have a unique way of owning that uniqueness.

 When students own their learning, they are more engaged and remember more than sitting and writing.
 Ask students to turn and share an idea with a partner.
 Listen to their discussions and provide feedback.
-You may also pick up where you need the lesson to go.
+You may also pick up where you need the lesson to go for more complex grammar activities.

 If you are using grammar sorts, organize poster boards so that students can add the pieces together.
 (Then, regroup and draw conclusions about location of words and punctuation.)